-Antimicrobial resistance (AMR) is one of the greatest threats to human health globally with experts predicting that without policies in place to reduce antibiotic use, it could be responsible for 10 million deaths a year by 2050.
 In the UK, AMR has been placed on the Government’s national risk register alongside terrorism and pandemic ‘flu.
-As part of a ‘One Health’ strategy for tackling AMR in people, animals and the environment, the medical and veterinary professions were tasked with reducing inappropriate prescriptions.
+As part of a ‘One Health’ strategy for tackling AMR in people, animals and the environment, the medical and veterinary professions have been tasked with reducing unnecessary and inappropriate prescriptions of antibiotics.